Obscurely/RustTemplate/docs/template/REQ.md

 full potential and not encounter any issues.
 If you for example don't want to upload to the AUR just edit `.github/workflows/release.yml` accordingly.

+## Dependencies

+There are a few programs you should have installed in order to use this template **if you don't use NixOS or nix**.
+Check their documentations if you have trouble installing them.
+Essentially on Linux you use your pkg manager and on Windows `cargo install` for everything but git and rust.

+Bare minimum:

+- The Rust suite (rustc, cargo, rustfmt and clippy)
+- Git (obviously)
+- Openssl (already available on Windows, macOS and on most Linux distributions)
+- Pkg-config (Linux only)

+Required (for all the template features):

+- cargo-fuzz (for fuzzing)
+- cargo-deny (to check if crates meet criteria)

+Optional:

+- cargo-audit (to check for crate vulnerabilities)
+- cargo-edit (manage dependencies)
+- cargo-deb (build deb pkg locally)

 ## Public GitHub repository

 For all of the actions, branch rules etc. to be available (if you are a free